vokouns/leaflet-challenge/README.md

 This project fetched data from the USGS GeoJSON  API in order to map earthquake locations.

+To view the map as a user please [visit this page](https://vokouns.github.io/leaflet-challenge/).

 ### **Steps to Completion**:

 1. **Initialize the Leaflet Map**